-|Recommended Education||A bachelor's degree in human resources, business or a similar discipline (for human resources specialists)|
+|Recommended Education||A bachelor's degree in human resources, business management, or a similar discipline (for human resources specialists)|

 |Other Requirements||Work experience|

-|Projected Job Growth (2014-2024)*||5% (for human resources specialists)|
+|Projected Job Growth (2018-2028)*||5% (for human resources specialists)|

-|Median Annual Salary (May 2015)*||$58,350 (for human resources specialists)|
+|Median Annual Salary (May 2018)*||$60,880 (for human resources specialists)|

-Source: *United States Bureau of Labor Statistics
+Source: *U.S. Bureau of Labor Statistics

-These professionals need good communications skills and should enjoy working with people.
+These professionals need good communication skills and should enjoy working with people.
 In order for field organizers to direct worker or volunteer activities according to organizational goals, extensive knowledge of the industry or cause is necessary.
 Most employers seek job candidates with previous experience, but some may require applicants to have a relevant degree.